Kultapyörä

 Huutoyöt April 23 Yelling a lot to scare away wolves.

 Kevätristi May 3 The last days to set cattle outdoors.
 Family gathers at a sacred tree in festive clothing to eat and drink beer.
+Also a day for fishers and, at least in Eastern Finland, the beginning of sowing.

 Vakat